apes-suite/aotus/doc_pages/index.md

 ### Tables

-The interface to work with tables is trying to resemble IO, thus you could think of a table as a file, which you can open and read values out of it by referencing its unit (handle).
+The interface to work with tables is trying to resemble IO, thus you could think of a table as a file, which you can open and read values out of by referencing its unit (handle).
 Opening and closing tables is provided by the [[aot_table_module]].

-To work with a table, you first need to get an handle to identify the table.
+To work with a table, you first need to get a handle to identify the table.
 For globally defined tables this can be done by using

     :::fortran